 - Service in all 50 states and US territories

-How to Register Your Registered Agent in Alabama
+How to Appoint Your Registered Agent in Alabama

 When you file your certificate of formation form for your LLC in Alabama, you’re required to identify your registered agent and their mailing address and county.
 You can find the form here.